ravijanjam/qkw/README.md

 qkw -C -if cmdinput.data

 # add modified data from file, should have existing label
+# helps when you have changes to make or reuse with variations
 qkw -C -mf cmdinput.data

 # delete the modified data from file, label should exist